IRSN/potomax/README.md

 ```

 This will create a `potomax` sub-directory of the current directory,
 i.e. the directory from which the git command was issued.
-Of course this
-can work only if you have the authorisation to clone.

 ### Installation on Unix and MacOs systems